SafeExamBrowser/seb-testing/mac/2.1.4/README.md

 You can support us by testing the pre-release version and give feedback in our forum or by creating an issue here on our GitHub page.

+New in SEB 2.1.4 (Golden Master) for macOS (2B12):
+- Set default minimal macOS version to 10.11.

 New in SEB 2.1.4pre6 for macOS (2B0D):
 - SEBMAC-204 Fix opening of SEB config files/links wasn't working anymore (regression).
 - SEBMAC-189 Selecting multiple files for upload is now controlled by the HTML input element (multiple-attribute).